 Forest Education Opportunities

-The following programs and materials are included in Oregon Forest Resources Institute's K-12 Forest Education Opportunities guide.
-Check the Oregon Forest Resources Institute K-12 website, LearnForests.org, for updates.
+The Oregon Forest Resources Institute's K-12 Forest Education Opportunities guide describes a number of Oregon-based programs and materials that would support this curriculum.
+For more information, check the Oregon Forest Resources Institute website, learnforests.org.